-This versatile summer couscous salad is perfect for picnics and BBQs or paired with chicken or grilled shrimp for a tasty main course meal.
+This versatile summer couscous salad is perfect for picnics and barbecues or paired with chicken or grilled shrimp for a tasty main course meal.

 I have few Food Network chefs I’d call my faves, my go-to recipe crafters.